MaximusV/d1workshop/setup.rst

 You may have to disable a security check for this driver and reboot your Mac to complete the install process.
-Sometimes we've seen an alarming message on the first boot that says something like 'failed to install operating system' but don't worry, just reboot again and it's fine.
-This is because this is a rather low level device driver and MacOS doesn't always recognise the manufacturers signature on the driver.
+Sometimes we've seen an alarming message on the first boot that says something like 'failed to install operating system' but don't worry, just reboot again, it's just a really badly written error message.
+This security setting is because this is a low level device driver and MacOS doesn't always recognise the manufacturers signature on the driver.

 .. _Mac Driver: https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver#installation-with-homebrew-cask